apollographql/apollo-server/docs/source/integrations/plugins.md

 ### `serverWillStart`

 The `serverWillStart` event fires when Apollo Server is preparing to start serving GraphQL requests.
-If you respond to this event with an `async` function (or if the function returns a `Promise`), the server doesn't start until the asynchronous operation completes.
-If the `Promise` is _rejected_, startup _fails_ (**unless you're using [Express middleware](/integrations/middleware/)**).
+The server doesn't start until this asynchronous method completes.
+If it throws (ie, if the `Promise` it returns is _rejected_), startup _fails_ and your server will not serve GraphQL operations.
 This helps you make sure all of your server's dependencies are available before attempting to begin serving requests.
+(Specifically, this is fired from the `listen()` method in `apollo-server`, from the `start()` method for a framework integration like `apollo-server-express`, and during the first request for a serverless integration like `apollo-server-lambda`.)

 #### Example